shrBadihi/ARDiff_Equiv_Checking/README.md

-This repository contains the implementation of our upcoming ESEC/FSE 2020 paper: ARDiff: Scaling Program Equivalence Checking via Iterative Abstraction and Refinement of Common Code.
-ARDiff is an approach for scaling symbolic execution-based equivalence checking for cases that consider two subsequent versions of a program.
+This repository contains the implementation of ARDiff: an equivalence checking framework that allows scaling symbolic-execution-based equivalence checking for cases that consider two subsequent versions of a program.

+It includes:
-The current implementation of ARDiff does not support Strings and Arrays.
+* The implementation of ARDiff abstraction-refinement approach ("ARDiff: Scaling Program Equivalence Checking via Iterative Abstraction and Refinement of Common Code", ESEC/FSE, 2020)
+* An implementation of DSE -- a baseline equivalence checking technique ("Differential Symbolic Execution", FSE, 2008)
+* An implementation of IMP-S -- a baseline equivalence checking technique ("Regression Verification using Impact Summaries", SPIN, 2013)

 ## Installing
 Java Runtime Environment version 8 is required.
 If using JDK 8, you might need to copy tools.jar from jdk_1.8../lib to jdk_1.8../jre/lib if absent.